configcat/rust-sdk/README.md

 ## Example

-The repository contains an [example implementation](./examples/print_eval.rs) that you can run with:
+This repository contains a simple [example application](./examples/print_eval.rs) that you can run with:
 ```shell
 cargo run --example print_eval
 ```